ToontjeM/FacialRecognition/README.md

 ```
 * From the main directory, run `pip3 install -r requirements.txt`.
 This will install all Python dependencies.

-*Dirtiest hack ever:* If you have issues with Postgres not finding your modules and you have no idea how to figure this out, just copy your python3.11(!) site-packages directly to `/Library/edb/languagepack/v4/Python-3.11/lib/python3.11/site-packages` and change the ownership to `root:daemon`.
-Then `select py_list_packages();` will show you all packages.
-As soon as i find a more "legal" way to do this i will update this README.

 * Install pgvector extension from https://github.com/pgvector/pgvector using the `git clone / make / make install` method.

 * Create the pgvector extension using `CREATE EXTENSION vector;`